Inventory Challenges Facing Today’s Telecom Retailer

 One of the most important aspects of telecom retail operations — whether you are a carrier operating corporate stores, a large authorized retailer, or a smaller wireless dealer — is inventory management.
 The ever-present need to have the right product in the right place at the right time is essential for any retail business, but even more so for wireless.
 And, in our increasingly complicated telecom sector, optimizing inventory management systems for maximum efficiency is more of a challenge than ever before.

-Jared Kennedy, Product Manager at iQmetrix, said, “The key questions are, ‘Do I have the right products in the right stores now?
+Jared Kennedy, a former Product Manager at iQmetrix, said, “The key questions are, ‘Do I have the right products in the right stores now?
 And is the right inventory coming?’
 Telecom retailers spend a huge amount of time, money, and resources answering those questions.
 Systematically, a lot of it relies on reliable reporting data.
 And it’s not as simple as whether we have 10 phones in stock — are all those 10 phones in a sellable state?
 Are they already reserved, or have they been flagged to transfer?
 The sands are always shifting, so getting the right products at the right time is a constant challenge.”

 - New Complexities in Inventory Management